graeme-a-stewart/atlasgit/README.md

 The `trunktagdiff.py` script will create a special tagdiff file with the `trunk` path in SVN, which allows for updating the `master` branch to reflect SVN trunk changes.
-(Internally, trunk tags use bookkeeping with a revision number, so this is also quite safe to rerun.)
+(Internally, trunk tags do bookkeeping with a revision number, so this is also quite safe to rerun.)